-So why is this house in Virginia?
+So why is this ranch style homestead in Virginia?
 Really, it could happen anywhere people love a good Western movie—and want a fun getaway the grandkids will love to visit.
 (Having a horse or two, along with four-wheelers in the barn helps, too.)

 The Texas motif caught on with the couple that built this home as they traveled to the Lone Star state to visit Satterwhite Log Homes.

 The log home’s floor plan is a modified version of Satterwhite’s Caddo with Loft, one of more than three dozen standard plans in the Satterwhite catalog.
 (The company has several thousand more plans on file).

 For Satterwhite’s in-house design department, customizing plans to fit a customer’s exact requirements is a quick and easy task.
 Which, in this case, left plenty of time for the homeowners to shop for Texas-themed accessories.

 The log lodge sits in the hills of the Blue Ridge Mountains, not far from Washington, D.C.
 Each morning, the sunrise illuminates a view of foothills below Shenandoah National Park.
 Within easy walking distance of the front door, a mountain stream flows through the property, offering spectacular trout fishing.